TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 d) Intermediate Records

 Intermediate or secondary records, such as ledger cards, weekly or monthly cost summaries, cost analysis reports, letters of justification, or technical cost appraisals, are not supporting records and cannot be used in place of the supporting records.
 For purposes of audit, expenditures shall be supported by both the supporting records and intermediate records.

 e) Supporting Records (Documentation)

-Supporting records are the original or source records and documents which evidence expenditures made and which underlie the accounting transactions.
-Daily time records and payroll records evidencing labor costs, invoices for purchases of capital equipment and supplies or services, computations which show the method used in allocating indirect costs, authorizations to perform or discontinue work, change orders to the scope of the work, and similar documents and records serve as supporting records.
+Supporting records are the original or source records and documents that evidence expenditures made and that underlie the accounting transactions.
+Daily time records and payroll records evidencing labor costs, invoices for purchases of capital equipment and supplies or services, computations that show the method used in allocating indirect costs, authorizations to perform or discontinue work, change orders to the scope of the work, and similar documents and records serve as supporting records.

 g) Maintenance of Records